Color transparency: Experimental observations

 The phenomenon has been observed in several experiments, including experiment E791 at Fermilab.
 The experiment ran from June 1988 to January 1992 and collided high-energy (500 GeV) pions onto carbon and platinum nuclei.
-The experiment observed evidence of color transparency in the production of vector mesons, such as and mesons.
+The experiment observed evidence of color transparency in the production of vector mesons, such as $\rho$ and $\phi$ mesons.

 Other experiments that observed evidence for color transparency include the E665 experiment, also at Fermilab, the HERMES experiment at DESY, the E01-107 and the E02-110 experiments at Jefferson Lab.